 Task Action Why?
-Report Drivers Mobile Fishing Permit Byelaw Consultation Officers to prepare information and to conduct a communication campaign to collect information & evidence relating to sand eel trawling.
+Report Mobile Fishing Permit Byelaw Consultation Officers to prepare information and to conduct a communication campaign to collect information & evidence relating to sand eel trawling.
 Various communications initiatives are used including Mail Chimp and surgery sessions.
 The work is required to support the decision of the B&PSC to introduce new permits to manage Sand Eel Trawling.
 The findings will be used for decision making and the development of two new categories of Mobile Fishing Permit Conditions.
 The consultation was conducted as planned between 13 th December 2019 and 17 th January 2020.
 The findings were documented in a report presented to the B&PSC on 11 th February 2020.
 The consultation initiative included a Mail Chimp email circular, use of the website, use of Facebook and four dedicated one to one surgery sessions hosted by officers during varied evenings and a Saturday morning.
-MaCAA: S.153(2)(a)(b)(d) Hand Working Permit Byelaw Consultation Officers to prepare information and to conduct a communication campaign to collect information & evidence relating to bag limits for different sea fisheries resources that can be taken by hand working fishing activities.
+Hand Working Permit Byelaw Consultation Officers to prepare information and to conduct a communication campaign to collect information & evidence relating to bag limits for different sea fisheries resources that can be taken by hand working fishing activities.
 Various communications initiatives are used including Mail Chimp and surgery sessions.
 On 14 th November, the B&PSC considered different options to manage hand working fishing activities.
 On 23 rd January 2020, it was determined that a consultation should be conducted focussing on a series of bag limits developed by the B&PSC that will form part of the Hand Working Permit Byelaw.
 The consultation regarding a series of bag limits began in February 2020 and concluded in March 2020.
 The findings will be documented in a report to be presented to the B&PSC on 14 th May 2020.
-MaCAA: S.153(2)(a)(b)(d)

-Potting To preparing information to be A process must be At time of writing (19th February 2020) the work is on-going.
-MaCAA: Permit used in a mail chimp email followed which S.153(2)(a)(b) Byelaw circular and a hard copy includes consultation (Changes equivalent.
-Associated work and communication. due to the includes news items for the On 11 th February permit website and Facebook.
-The 2020 the B&PSC conditions) consultation display page will concluded that the Consultation also be utilised.
-Potting Permit Conditions should be amended so D&S IFCA can continue to manage the Live Wrasse Pot Fishery.
+Potting Permit Byelaw (Changes due to the permit conditions) Consultation To preparing information to be used in a mail chimp email circular and a hard copy equivalent.
+Associated work includes news items for the website and Facebook.
+The consultation display page will also be utilised.
+A process must be followed which includes consultation and communication.
+On 11 th February 2020 the B&PSC concluded that the Potting Permit Conditions should be amended so D&S IFCA can continue to manage the Live Wrasse Pot Fishery.
+At time of writing (19 th February 2020) the work is on-going.